peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

     public CharacterReader(
         System.IO.Stream stream);

-Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalidly encoded bytes with replacement characters (U + FFFD).
+Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U+FEFF) if it appears first in the stream, and replace invalidly encoded bytes with replacement characters (U+FFFD).

 <b>Parameters:</b>